kurt-krueckeberg/de/docs/aussprache.md

 ## German IPA for the Vowels

-The IPA for the German consonants and vowels with examples is [here](https://en.wikipedia.org/wiki/Help:IPA/Standard_German).
+An IPA chart for German consonants and vowels along with examples is [here](https://en.wikipedia.org/wiki/Help:IPA/Standard_German).